minigun20050/weave-lua/README.md

      8. Unnecessary information about code
   2. Includes (ffi & others)
   3. FFI Section:
      1. Separated cdef's for every logical section (example: WinApi definitions, function definitions (set_clantag, get_interface), interface definitions, other interface definitions, ...)
      2. Enums (if needed)
-     3. Tables or functions that will contain FFI interfaces/functions wrappers **Should be filled right after definition (in do ... end block starting at same line), definition must be empty** Double dash comment (allowed: =, _, -, . and +) if readability sucks (in most cases it will)
+     3. Tables or functions that will contain FFI interfaces/functions wrappers.
+      **Should be filled right after definition (in do ... end block starting at same line), definition must be just {}**
      4. Other ffi-related stuff
   4. Utils section (utils table)
   5. UI section (**utils shouldn't use ui, but can have functions like get_selectable_value**)